yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ### Task 1: Set up Application Insights

+Now we want to set up Application Insights to gain some insights on how our site is being used.

-1. Open the `deploy-appinsights.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add the same custom lowercase three-letter abbreviation we used in step 1 for the `$studentprefix` variable on the first line.
+1. Open the `deploy-appinsights.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add the same custom lowercase three-letter abbreviation we used in step 1 for the `$studentsuffix` variable on the first line.

     ```pwsh
-    $studentsuffix = "hbs"                                  # <-- Modify this
+    $studentsuffix = "Your 3 letter abbreviation here"
     $resourcegroupName = "fabmedical-rg-" + $studentsuffix
     $location1 = "westeurope"
     $appInsights = "fabmedicalai-" + $studentsuffix